What Are Feeding Tubes?

 Children who don’t aspirate can often continue eating by mouth after we place a G-tube.
 One of our providers will let you know if your child can still eat by mouth and what formula to use with the tube.

 Some children who have feeding tubes might eventually be able to eat normally by mouth.
 In these cases, we might remove the G-tube or button.
 Removal (generally in an office by a doctor or nurse) takes only minutes.
-The gastronomy usually heals, leaving a small scar.
+The gastrostomy usually heals, leaving a small scar.

 Other kids use GJ-tubes temporarily after surgery or an injury, and then later go back to a G-tube.
 Children who need long-term jejunal feedings probably won’t be able to discontinue tube feeding altogether.